espressif/esp32-scummvm/backends/platform/esp32/README.md

 * When using the Scummvm load/save option, you need an USB keyboard to enter a name as the onscreen keyboard does not work.

+* Some games assume they're driven by a computer mouse and require either hovering of the cursor without clicking, or clicking with the left mouse button.
+These are not possible with the current touchscreen code.

-* No volume control support yet
+* No volume control support yet.